ModelEarth/community/challenge/how/README.md

 ##Fork the "apps" repo and copy one of the community page examples

-Change variables in your copied page to match your local communtiy.
+Change variables in your copied page to match your local community.
 [Get started with forking GitHub repos](../../../localsite/start/)

-##Identify a location and explore adverse impacts effecting your area
+##Identify a location and explore adverse impacts affecting your area

 Use the USEEIO [industry comparison page](https://model.earth/localsite/info/) to identify an issue that relates to your location.

 Choose a state, then choose one or more counties to narrow your search.

 Example: When exploring our city's impact, we saw that the airport was a chief offender.
-We recognized that our neighborhood's local wastewater was processed near the airport, so we decided to investigate converting "Shit to Fuel" to eliminate the dependency on fossile fuels.
-We are looking at Austrailia for inspiration since their experimental wasterwater plant also generates graphene to capture additional carbon.
+We recognized that our neighborhood's local wastewater was processed near the airport, so we decided to investigate converting "Shit to Fuel" to eliminate the dependency on fossil fuels.
+We are looking at Australia for inspiration since their experimental wastewater plant also generates graphene to capture additional carbon.

 ##Recruit local reps who are directly involved with your issue

-Create a page within your app folder the prime local movers for your issue.
-Reach out to them in advance of the event to get addtional insights for your documentation.
-If you can't contact because it is the weekend of the event, find other links to document the process to make your vision a reality.
+Include documentation in your app regarding the prime local movers (influencers) for your issue - including government reps and nonprofit organizers.
+Reach out to them in advance of the event to get additional insights for your documentation.
+If you can't contact them because it is the weekend of the event, find other links to document the local steps needed to make your vision a reality.

 ##Select top indicators from the EPA's 20 environmental indicators